RipaEx/ripa-explorer/CONTRIBUTING.md

  - correct a bug,
  - add new features,
  - improve documentation,
- - create something new for ARK.
+ - create something new for Ripa Exchange.